 Photography – Brian Moody

-In 2003 film-maker Mark Henderson was trekking in the Colombian jungle with a group of foreign tourists when he was taken hostage by the Ejército de Liberación Nacional (ELN), a Colombian Marxist group.
-Two of the hostages were released early, but Mark, along with four Israelis, were held for a total of 101 days.
-During that time they were made to walk over 700 miles in remote mountainous jungle.
-Six years after his release Mark returned to the jungle to meet one of his captors, Antonio, and make a documentary.
-My kidnapper was released in 2011.
+In 2003 film-maker Mark Henderson was trekking in the Colombian jungle with a group of foreign tourists when he was taken hostage by the Ejército de Liberación Nacional (ELN).
+Mark, along with four Israelis, were held for a total of 101 days.
+Six years after his release he returned to Colombia to meet one of his captors, Antonio, to make a documentary.

 At 4.30 a.m a group of armed men burst into our hut in the Lost City and took us hostage.
 For the first few days it didn’t really sink in.
 It was more like an adventure film than reality because that was my only reference point.
 I’d never met guys in camouflage carrying ak47s before.
 I kept thinking, this is an incredible story and I’ll be home soon to tell it.
 But then it slowly dawned on me that the guerillas’ promises of a quick release were not going to happen.
 The worst of it was the helplessness of not knowing if we would ever see our families again.

 Our captors didn’t actually beat us but they were cruel and would hold guns to our heads threatening to shoot us.
 I’d do anything I could to ingratiate myself with them.
 You want them to like you – you don’t want to be the one who they shoot.
 My collaboration was the exact opposite to how the Israelis reacted – they would fight with the guerillas the whole time.
 Although I had moments of deep, dark despair, I always believed I’d get out.
 I also felt a lot better once I realised the ELN’s motives were political rather than financial.
 I latched on to that.
 If they were fighting for injustice then our ordeal was not totally futile.